redhat-cip/dci-rhel-agent/beaker-setup/README.md

 ## Edit settings.yml

-Specify which dns_servers the beaker containers should use and what data directory to use.
+Copy the default settings.yml.dist to settings.yml and Specify which dns_servers the beaker containers should use and what data directory to use.

 There are other default settings that can be changed.
 If you are curious you can see the defaults in roles/setup_beaker/defaults/main.yml